 They are published and printed by the Carmelite convent at Quidenham, which houses the community of nuns of which Marga was a member (as Sister Margaret Of The Mother Of God) between 1948 and her death in 1953.
 The nuns at Quidenham still honour her memory.

-Curiously, only one of the five Marga Christmas cards printed by Quidenham features a stained-glass window – a card she based on her ‘Paris’ Nativity window, created in the 1930s but since transferred to Quidenham Chapel (see pic, below, original copyright John Salmon).
+Curiously, only one of the five Marga Christmas cards printed by Quidenham features a stained-glass window – a card she based on her ‘Paris’ Nativity window, created in the 1930s but since transferred to Quidenham Chapel (see pic, below)

 Arts & Crafts

 The designs on three of the other four cards were originally simply private seasonal cards specifically made by Marga for a limited circulation, ie among her sister nuns.

 Marga designed many illustrated cards in her lifetime, but these should not be seen just as the casual works of a quiet moment.
 In fact, these ‘minor works’ reflect the Arts & Crafts ethos she learnt as a student: an ethos which called on artists to be pluri-disciplinary craftspeople, and to experiment with different media.
 For example, her ‘Bethlehem’ card (see below) is an example of a very innovative approach to the City Of God motif she depicted so often elsewhere but one that would not have worked in glass.

 The last of the Quidenham-printed cards is actually a photograph.
 It shows the life-size painted figures which make up a nativity scene put together and created by Marga.
 This collection of figures – about a dozen of them – was actually not seen in public until last year, when the convent loaned them to the Margaret Rope Exhibition at Shrewsbury Museum.
 Until then, the figures had been the Christmas highlight in the nuns’ private chapel.